-Click the ‘continue’ button to be routed back to your Grants@Heart application.
-Grants@Heart will recognize that you have gone through the process and you will be able to submit your application to your grants officer.
+- Click the ‘Continue’ button at the bottom right to be routed back to your application in Grants@Heart.
+Grants@Heart will recognize that you have gone through the process.
+You will be able to submit your application to your grants officer.

 - If my grants officer declines my application to allow me to make revisions, will my membership or payment information be saved?

 If your grants officer declines your application, all of your membership or payment information will be saved.
 If your membership has expired between the time you began your application and the time you submitted it to your grants officer, your membership information will not be saved.

 - If my grants officer misses the deadline, will I still be charged a fee?